kodhiline/lecture-notes/content/notes/xx1000/svg-element-with-js.md

   ```

 ## notes
-+ [Basic shapes](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes) provides more information about shapes used in SVG.
++ Basic shapes article  provides more information about shapes used in SVG ([MDN, 2023]((https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes))).
-+ [Animationg SVG with CSS] gives information about how to modified SVG image, which created by an application, clean it, and add CSS animation to it ([Coyier, 2017](https://css-tricks.com/animating-svg-css/)).
++ The article Animationg SVG with CSS gives information about how to modified SVG image, which created by an application, clean it, and add CSS animation to it ([Coyier, 2017](https://css-tricks.com/animating-svg-css/)).